Rishabhporwal/getir-assignment/README.md

 ```
 The API will run on the localhost with port 3000

-# Running the API localy with nodemon
+# Running the API locally with nodemon
 ```
 npm run dev
 ```